GyeongjaeLee/Jellycore/README.md

     sudo apt update
     sudo apt install gcc-riscv64-unknown-elf
     ```
-* Icarus Verilog (iverilog) : Icarus Verilog is an open-source verilog simulator.
+* Icarus Verilog (iverilog) : Icarus Verilog is an open-source Verilog HDL compiler that supports a mix of structural and behavioral constructs.
 Install it with:
     ```
     sudo apt install iverilog
     ```
 * memgen : memgen generates binary code for JELLYCORE from ELF files.
 The source code for memgen is located in toolchain/memgen-v0.9.
 Compile it using:
     ```
     cd toolchain/memgen-v0.9